ideawu/icomet/README.md

 iComet is powerfull, can be used as the messaging server of many applications, such as [web chat](http://www.ideawu.com/icomet/chat.html), mobile application, desktop application etc.

-iComet provides a easy-to-use JavaScript library, with iComet js lib, you can build a web app that needs server-push eature very fast.
+iComet provides a easy-to-use JavaScript library, with iComet js lib, you can build a web app that needs server-push feature very fast.

 ## Supported Platforms and Browsers